saltstack/salt/doc/ref/configuration/minion.rst

 Default: ``True``

-Disable multiprocessing support by default when a minion receives a publication a new process is spawned and the command is executed therein.
+If `multiprocessing` is enabled when a minion receives a publication a new process is spawned and the command is executed therein.
+Conversely, if `multiprocessing` is disabled the new publication will be run executed in a thread.

 .. code-block:: yaml